Saint-Yuqi/tree_identification/README.md

 These files serve as the default configurations.
 The same structure applies for `test.py`, where at least the experiment name on which the evaluation is to take place must be specified in `test.yaml` or the command line.

-All parameters can be overwritten from the command line.
+Most parameters can be overwritten from the command line.
 If multiple data or model parameters need to be changed simultaneously, it is often convenient to create a custom YAML file following the same structure as the default files.
 They can then be overwritten again in the command line.
 ```
 python train.py data=data_treeAI_vernon model=model_UNet_resnet18
 ```